 Additionally, because fraud prevention is less expensive and more effective than detection, the government and the public must implement proactive measures and increase vigilance to protect against government fraud.
 This course provides information needed to combat government fraud.

-The differences between fraud in the public and private sectors
+Differentiate between fraud in the public and private sectors

-The impact of fraud against the government
+Examine the impact of fraud against the government

-Federal laws used to fight government fraud
+Recognize federal laws used to fight against government fraud

-How and where to report certain incidents of fraud
+Identify how and where to report certain incidents of fraud

-Qui tam actions and whistleblower statutes
+Distinguish qui tam actions and whistleblower statutes

-Actions that can help reduce losses due to government fraud
+Devise actions that can help reduce losses due to government fraud

 Field of study: Specialized Knowledge and Applications